 Warning!
 Materials May be Unsettling: Sensitive AV Materials in Archives – Moderator/Presenter

-Association of Moving Image Archivist Conference, New Orleans, LA Fall 2017
+Association of Moving Image Archivist Conference, New Orleans, LA November 2017

 Audiovisual archives at times capture real life traumatic events that may be triggering or distasteful.
 Other materials may be disturbing by design.
 Management of these types of collections can oftentimes face reduced desire for preservation, a lack of users, or limited funding opportunities.
 As a result vulnerable collections may risk deterioration and loss.